superlinked/VectorHub/docs/articles/kg_ontologies.md

 In our competitive data landscape, your organization's use of KGs can help it survive.
 How?

-1) by using KGs in your organization’s data products (both internal and client-facing), to insert ontological context into LLM prompts - thereby reducing hallucination and returning relevant, accurate results.
+1) You can use KGs in your organization’s data products (both internal and client-facing), to insert ontological context into LLM prompts - thereby reducing hallucination and returning relevant, accurate results.
-2) by unifying the organization’s data into a comprehensive organizational KG, you can A) protect the organization’s data, and, B) on an organizational scale, realize your data's latent power.
+2) You can unify the organization’s data into a comprehensive organizational KG, you can A) protect the organization’s data, and, B) on an organizational scale, realize your data's latent power.

 Let’s take a closer look at each of these, in turn.

-### 1) Using a KG to insert ontological context into the prompt
+### 1) Use a KG to insert ontological context into the prompt

 A question comes in.
 That question can be referred back to classes in the ontology or facts in the KG (e,g., in your organizational repository).
 These classes or facts can be injected into the context of the prompt of the LLM, influencing the way the LLM responds.
 This is Retrieval Augmented Generation (RAG).

 RAG adds context to your queries using the node descriptions contained in the KG.
 In almost every KG, each node has a short RDFS (Resource Description Framework Schema) label description and a longer DC (Dublin Core) description.
 The RDFS is a human readable description of a node’s URI.
 The DC metadata elements include title, creator, subject, description, etc., and are often represented in the URI itself.
-We can do a direct query and pull out every single description, then do a call out to openAI to get an embedding vector for each of those descriptions.
+We can do a direct query and pull out every single node's description, then do a call out to openAI to get an embedding vector for each of those descriptions.

 In its simplest form, RAG employs the basic, step-by-step approach to connecting a KG to an LLM outlined below.